edoardoperon/Edoardo-Peron-Portfolio/README.md

 With this project I wanted to demonstrate my ability to:
 - Understand the logic of a database
 - Use basic and intermediate commands to extract data from a database

+The tool I used for the project is PostgresSQL.